Tool Kit

 Preparing for an investigation

-Successful investigations require planning and preparation so you can act quickly and effectively when a vehicle crash occurs.
-To be ready, have a policy and procedures that explain the steps, roles, and responsibilities of the employees who will be involved in the investigation.
+Successful investigations require planning so you can act quickly and effectively when a crash occurs.
+To be ready, have a policy and procedures that explain the steps, roles, and responsibilities of the employees who will be involved in investigations.
 Be sure to teach them what they need to do.

 Writing an investigation policy

 Depending on resources and capacity, it might not be realistic to investigate all incidents.
-We recommend your management team and safety committee jointly develop a policy that describes the kinds of crashes you will investigate, and the scope of those investigations.
+Your management team and safety committee should jointly develop a policy that describes the kinds of crashes you will investigate, and the scope of those investigations.

 For example, your policy might say: